Close contact testing

 As evidence shows, fully-vaccinated people have a reduced risk of infection and transmission, fully-vaccinated close contacts are able to end self-isolation provided they receive a negative PCR test and remain without symptoms.

 It is especially important to finish your self-isolation period because the new strains of the virus are more infectious.
 Not everyone who has coronavirus will have symptoms, so you could be spreading the disease to those around you without knowing it, if you leave self-isolation early.

-What to do if you develop symptoms during self-isolation
+What to do if you develop symptoms after your negative test

-If you start developing symptoms of coronavirus during your self-isolation period, even after testing negative initially, you should book a test immediately.
+If you start developing symptoms of coronavirus after testing negative initially, you should self-isolate immediately if you were released from self-isolation, or continue self-isolating if already doing so.
+You should book a new test immediately.
 The rest of your household needs to self-isolate until you receive further instructions alongside your test result.